pH200/cycle-react/docs/api.md

 "React class" shares the same terminology as Cycle's "custom element".

-The given `computer` function takes two parameters as input, in this order:
+The given `definitionFn` function takes two parameters as input, in this order:
 `interactions` and `properties`.
-The former works just like it does in the `computer` function given to `applyToDOM`, and the later contains Observables representing properties of the custom element, given from the parent context. `properties.get('foo')` will return the Observable `foo$`.
+The former works just like it does in the `definitionFn` function given to `applyToDOM`, and the later contains Observables representing properties of the custom element, given from the parent context. `properties.get('foo')` will return the Observable `foo$`.

-The `computer` must output an object containing the property `vtree$` as an Observable.
+The `definitionFn` must output an object containing the property `vtree$` as an Observable.
 If the output object contains other Observables, then they are treated as custom events of the custom element.